Full Synopsis

 Act One

-Only a few newsies have assembled to strike the next day, and none from the other boroughs.
-Jack urges Davey to convince the frightened kids not to back down.
-When scabs arrive to take the newsies’ place, Jack asks them to stand in solidarity with all the city’s working children who are being exploited.
-The scabs throw down their papes, just in time for Katherine and her photographer to snap a photo ("Seize the Day").
-But soon the newsies are surrounded by goons and engage in a fierce fight.
-When the cops arrive and start beating on the kids, they run.
-Snyder’s appearance scares Jack away, but not before he sees Snyder take down Crutchie and carry him off to The Refuge.
-Reaching the temporary safety of his rooftop, Jack paces, guilty about his role in the tragedy and longing for escape ("Santa Fe - Reprise").
+The next day, Jack arrives to find that only a few kids have assembled to strike.
+He urges Davey to convince the small group not to back down.
+When scabs arrive to take the newsies' place, Jack asks them to stand in solidarity with all the city's exploited working children.
+The scabs throw down their papers, just in time for Katherine and her photographer to snap a victorious photo ("Seize the Day").
+But soon the newsies engage in a fierce fight with the Delanceys, Wiesel, and the police.
+Snyder scares Jack away, but not before he watches the Delanceys take down Crutchie and carry him off to The Refuge.
+Reaching the temporary safety of his rooftop, Jack paces, feeling guilty about leading the kids into danger.
+He looks out over the city and longs to escape ("Santa Fe").

 Act Two

-Discovering the headline “Newsies Stop The World,” a furious Pulitzer seeks to obliterate the root of the defiance.
-Snyder describes Jack’s criminal past and escape from The Refuge.
-Just then, a cocky Jack arrives to announce the newsies’ rally.
-Pulitzer scoffs and assures Jack that no paper will cover it; therefore it won’t exist.
-He then reveals his daughter, Katherine, who left a life of luxury to write for a rival paper, and Snyder, who emerges from the shadows.
-Amid Jack’s shock and panic, Pulitzer offers a choice: go to prison or renounce the strike and leave New York with pockets full of cash.
-The Delanceys escort Jack to the cellar to ponder his decision on an old printing press ("The Bottom Line - Reprise").
+Discovering Katherine's story, Pulitzer furiously resolves to take down Jack.
+Just then, a cocky Jack arrives to announce the newsies' rally.
+Pulitzer assures Jack that no paper will cover it - and if it's not in the press, it never happened.
+He then reveals Katherine, exposing her as his daughter, and Snyder, who emerges from the shadows.
+Pulitzer offers Jack a choice: get sent to The Refuge or renounce the strike and leave New York with pockets full of cash.
+The Delanceys escort Jack to the cellar, where an old printing press rests, to ponder his decision ("The Bottom Line - Reprise").

-The next morning, Pulitzer’s office is flooded with angry calls from every corner of the city, which has been effectively shut down by its children.
-Jack, Davey and Spot barge in and return Pulitzer’s blackmail money ("Seize the Day - Reprise").
-Pulitzer refuses to back down until Governor Roosevelt appears with Katherine and Jack’s drawings of The Refuge.
-His leverage quickly eroding, Pulitzer compromises by agreeing to buy back unsold papers.
 Outside, Jack announces the end of the strike.
-Crutchie appears amid the jubilation, followed by a handcuffed Snyder, who is led off to jail.
-Despite his dreams for Santa Fe, Jack realizes that the newsies are his family and Katherine gives him something to believe in – so he’s staying put for now (“Finale”).
+Crutchie appears amid the jubilation, followed by a handcuffed Snyder.
+Despite his dreams for Santa Fe, Jack realizes that the newsies are his family and Katherine gives him something to believe in - so he's staying put for now ("Finale Ultimo").